 Phase 7: Program Extensions or Completion

 Participants who have a good experience in the U.S. often want to extend their programs.
-As long as participants are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and hospitality trainees; 18 months for all other trainees).
-For example, if a trainee’s original program is 6 months long, he or she may extend the program for 12 more months to get up to the full 18 months.
+As long as they are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and any hospitality trainees; 18 months for all other trainees).
+For example, if a trainee’s original program is 6 months long, the trainee may extend the program for 12 more months to train the full 18 months allowed by program regulations.

 Many participants use this time to travel within the U.S. or to prepare to travel home.
-Participants should not travel beyond U.S. borders other than for non-return trips.
+During this time, participants should not travel beyond U.S. borders other than for non-return trips.
 Once the grace period is in effect, the visa will, in most cases, have expired and participants will not be able to re-enter the U.S.

 The U.S. government sees regulations as the foundation to ensure good programs but looks to sponsors to implement best practices.
 Although there are many rules and regulations placed on the program by the federal government, InterExchange defines its own application process.
 Suggestions from you will always be appreciated - you are experiencing this program from a different perspective, so please feel free to share any feedback you feel would benefit you, your fellow International Cooperators, and especially the participants.